 - Compare Napoleon’s expedition to Egypt with more recent interventions in the Middle East and North Africa.
 Are there any similarities between the conquest explored in this book and contemporary conflicts?
 How are they different?

-- Were you surprised by the revelation that Marie St. Clair was in fact the writer ‘Citizen Persephone?’
+- Were you surprised by the revelation of the identity of ‘Citizen Persephone?’
 Why or why not?
-Why do you think Marie kept her writer’s identity a secret from everyone, including her own family?

 - The Widow Poitier plays a small but significant recurring role throughout this novel.
 Discuss this powerless peasant woman and the significance of her appearances in Jean-Luc’s life.